 Last year’s Yoga 3 Pro created great amounts of hype, but it was not able to deliver on all of its promises.
-It was incredibly thin and light at 12.8mm and 1.2Kg, but the crippled 5-row keyboard and lack of performance coupled with low battery life made it much less attractive to potential customers.
+It was incredibly thin and light at 12.8mm and 1.2Kg.
+However, the crippled 5-row keyboard and lack of performance made it much less attractive to potential customers.
+Not to mention the low battery life.
 Lenovo’s new Yoga 900 aims to fix most of these complaints.
 The following review will analyze the Yoga 900 in more detail and, where appropriate, draw some comparisons to the Yoga 3 Pro.

 As a result of the increased thickness, the Yoga 900 also manages to withstand more pressure and doesn’t bend as easily as the Yoga 3 Pro.
 While the lid can still be twisted with medium force, it still feels more solid than on the Yoga 3 Pro.
 The base is absolutely rock solid and can’t be bent, no matter how hard you try.
 Applying force to the top of the lid or bottom of the machine does not yield any results either.
 The Yoga 900 is unbelievably sturdy, especially when considering that it’s still thinner and lighter than the most recent MacBook Air.

 The design of the Yoga 900 is very elegant.
 On orange and golden models, the color now stretches across parts of the flamboyant watchband hinge, which results in a very fluent design.
 The hinge is slightly stiffer than on the Yoga 3 Pro, but still can’t prevent some screen wobble, especially when using it for touch inputs.
 The chrome lining around the touchpad undermines the monotonous appearance of the interior while seamlessly integrating into the overall aesthetics.